department-of-veterans-affairs/va.gov-cms/docroot/modules/custom/expirable_content/README.md

 Configure any content entity to have an expiration and warning date.

-This module is heavily inspired by [Node Auto Expire](https://www.drupal.org/project/node_auto_expire) and Core's Content Moderation module.
+This module is inspired by [Node Auto Expire](https://www.drupal.org/project/node_auto_expire) and Core's Content Moderation module.

 ### Differences with Node Auto Expire
 Node Auto Expire only works with Nodes, and assumes an email is the desired action to take for warning and expiration dates.
 Expirable Content doesn't take any action when the expiration or warning dates arrive.
 This allows for leveraging rules-based frameworks like Rules or ECA, the Message module suite, etc.